 In 2016, the agency expanded again with the addition of a Monfort Heights on the West Side of Greater Cincinnati.

-Today, Stepping Stones is a United Way partner agency providing year-round services for children, teens and adults with a wide range of disabilities including Autism Spectrum Disorders, cerebral palsy, Down syndrome, intellectual disabilities, seizure disorders and other physical disabilities.
+Today, Stepping Stones provides year-round services for children, teens and adults with a wide range of disabilities including Autism Spectrum Disorders, cerebral palsy, Down syndrome, intellectual disabilities, seizure disorders and other physical disabilities.
 We offer programs for ages 5 through 64.